Data-Driven Adaptive Resource Allocation for Reliable Low-Latency Uplink Communications in Rural Cellular 5G Multi-Connectivity: Scenarios and Experiments

 \textbf{Rural scenario:} The rural environment is characterized by sparse base station density, large inter-site distances, and partially obstructed LoS conditions due to vegetation and terrain elevation.
 In such areas, gNBs from different operators are often co-located on the same towers, reducing spatial diversity.
 This scenario represents the most challenging case for multi-connectivity, as signal degradation or fading tends to affect both links simultaneously.
 The rural route follows a 13~km loop (lasting approximately 16 minutes of continuous packet transmission) consisting of open farmland and small residential clusters.

 Table \ref{tab:scenarios} summarizes the duration and the distance of each scenario.

 Fig.~\ref{fig:scenarios} provides a geographical overview of the three measurement routes.
 Each map depicts the trajectory of the measurement vehicle (highlighted in black) under distinct coverage conditions: (a) the urban scenario, representing the Aalborg city center with dense cell deployment and strong 5G signal; (b) the suburban scenario, which traverses a suburban transition area combining regions of both high and low coverage; and (c) the rural scenario, where sparse base-station deployment and terrain variations create challenging radio conditions.
-In the Figs \ref{fig:urban_map} -- \ref{fig:rural_map}, the gNBs of MNO1 (blue squares), MNO2 (green circles) or both (orange triangles) are also geolocated and placed in the nearby of the different routes.
+In the Figs \ref{fig:urban_map} -- \ref{fig:rural_map}, the gNBs of MNO1 (blue squares), MNO2 (green circles) or both (orange triangles) are also geolocated and placed near the evaluated routes.